 This article aims to study the behavior of lapped cold-formed steel Z sections.
-Mode of failure, ultimate load, and the vertical deflection at mid-span are observed and recorded to examine the flexural behavior of lapped connections in multi span cold-formed steel Z purlin systems.
+Mode of failure, ultimate load, and the vertical deflection at mid-span are observed and recorded to examine the flexural behavior of lapped connections in multi span cold-formed steel Z purlin

+83 systems.

-2. EXPERIMENTAL PROGRAM
+84 85 2.
+EXPERIMENTAL PROGRAM

-The length of the lap splice, the arrangement of bolts at lap splice, using epoxy resin to connect the lap splice and the stiffness of lap splice are the main parameters which were proposed to investigate experimentally their effects on the behavior of the tested specimens.
-Seventeen full scale steel specimens with lapped connections were prepared and experimentally tested.
-As shown in figure 1, the main effective tested part which represents the lap connections was taken as the distance between points of zero moment.
-Points of zero moment was nearly at a distance of quarter span length from each supports.
-Assuming the practical full span of the purlin equal to 4800 mm so the effective length of the tested specimen was taken equal to 2400 mm which equal to half span length.
-Z shape cold formed steel section with plate thickness equal to 1.5 mm was used. figure 2 shows the details of Z section used for all tested specimens of this study.
+87 As mentioned from previous works, and according to our main target to increase the ultimate load carried by lapped splice, the following four parameters were supposed.
+The length of 88 89 the lap splice, the arrangement of bolts at lap splice, using epoxy resin to connect the lap 90 splice and the stiffness of lap splice were investigated experimentally to reveal their effects on the behavior of the tested specimens.
+Seventeen full scale steel specimens with lapped 91 92 connections were prepared and experimentally tested.
+Carrying out prolonged and 93 expensive full-scale testing, in order to examine the behavior of lapped connection, is not 94 needed.
+It is sufficient to test lapped connections of reduced section lengths.
+The distance 95 between points of zero moment, which represents the lap connections, is considered as a test specimen, as shown in figure 1.
+Points of zero moment were nearly at a distance of 96 97 guarter span length from each support.
+Assuming the practical full span of the purlin equal to 98 4800 mm, so, the effective length of the tested specimen was taken equal to 2400 mm which 99 equal to half span length.
+Z shape cold formed steel section with plate thickness equal to 1.5 mm was used.
+Figure 2 shows the details of Z section used for all tested specimens of this 100 101 study.
 Bolts of 12 mm diameter (M12) and 8.8 grade are used for all specimens.